jmmitchell/movestough/README.md

 This allows the script to be executed often but keeps the system from having simultaneous copies of the script running.
 Not only is this resource (CPU, RAM) friendly, this eliminates race conditions and other nasty unintendedside effects.

-With that said, a suggest crontab entry to run the script every 3 minutes would look something like:
+A suggested crontab entry to run the script every 3 minutes with same configuration as the CLI example above would look something like:

-	*/3 * * * * /usr/bin/flock -w 0 -n /Dropbox/Scripts/movestough-pictures.lock /Dropbox/Scripts/movestough.sh  -s=/Dropbox/Move\ to\ ReadyNAS/Pictures/ -d=/media/Pictures/~dropbox\ -\ to\ be\ sorted/ -p=/Dropbox/Scripts/movestough-pictures-scaffolding.conf -o=/Dropbox/Scripts/movestough-pictures-permissions.conf -l=/Dropbox/Scripts/movestough-pictures.log*/2 * * * * flock -w 0 -n /some/path/script.lock /some/path/script.sh ...
+	*/3 * * * * /usr/bin/flock -w 0 -n /var/lock/movestough.lock /my/scripts/movestough.sh -s=/incoming/pictures/ -d="/media/pictures/to be processed/" -p=/my/scripts/movestough-scaffolding.conf -o=/my/scripts/movestough-ownership.conf -l=/var/log/movestough.log -u=1

-You will need to specify additional required flags like -s -d and maybe even consider some optional but common flags, like -s or -p for the example above.
+It is unfortunate that crontab entries have no means of commenting or multiline configuration.
+To be accurate, the above entry is displayed as a single line as it would need to be in your crontab.
+If you want to understand the details of the example crontab entry, it is recommended that you copy the contents above to a text editor where you can enable line wrapping or temporarily insert white space to better visualize the contents.

-If you expect to use the script for an extended period of time, consider using `logrotate` to manage your logs so they grow indefinitely.
+If you expect to use the script in an unattended manor for an extended period of time, consider using `logrotate` to manage your logs so they do not grow indefinitely.
 If you are unfamiliar with `logrotate`, [read the logrotate man page](http://linux.die.net/man/8/logrotate).
-An config for `logrotate` might look something like:
+An example config for `logrotate` might look something like:

-	/Dropbox/Scripts/movestough*.log {
+	/var/log/movestough*.log {
         size 10M
         weekly
         rotate 12